-She works at the Gold Coast, Australia – in the Emergency Department of the Gold Coast Health Service, and at Bond University Faculty of Health Sciences and Medicine where she is the Director of the Clinical Simulation program.
-She has just returned from a 3 month sabbatical at the Center for Medical Simulation Boston.
+She works at the Gold Coast, Australia – in the Emergency Department of the Gold Coast Health Service, and at Bond University Faculty of Health Sciences, Director of the Bond Translational Simulation Collaborative and Medicine where she is the Director of the Simulation program.

-Victoria is an enthusiast in the social media and FOAM world and a keen runner.
+Victoria is an enthusiast in the social media and FOAM world.
+She hosts the Harvard Macy Institute podcast.

 Jesse’s substantive work is as a Clinical Nurse in a combined adult and paediatric Intensive Care Unit in Queensland.
 He uses much of his discretionary time doing “volunteer” work in the form of conference organising, co-producing free, open-access healthcare simulation podcast Simulcast, and producing nursing practice development blog and podcast Injectable Orange.
 Jesse has a publication record and research interest in online communities of practice in health professional education.
 Jesse is also involved in the production and delivery of a number of courses in paediatric and adult emergency and critical care.
 Much of Jesse’s interest in simulation lies at the interface between simulated and real clinical practice, completing his Master of Clinical Nursing project on the implementation of a critical care clinical event debriefing program.
 An exercise science graduate, sport and functional fitness tragic, Jesse classes himself a lifelong student of teaching, learning, health and human performance.
 Jesse’s proudest roles are head cheerleader for his wife (a busy academic), and their near-adult daughter, and best friend and co-navigator of life to his young son living with autism and ADHD.